alexbruf/react-diff-viewer/README.md

 A simple and beautiful text diff viewer component made with [Diff](https://github.com/kpdecker/jsdiff) and [React](https://reactjs.org).

 Inspired from Github diff viewer, it includes features like split view, inline view, word diff, line highlight and more.
 It is highly customizable and it supports almost all languages.

+**React 18/19 Compatible**

+This version of `react-diff-viewer` is compatible with React v18 and v19, utilizing functional components and hooks internally.

 Check [here](https://github.com/praneshr/react-diff-viewer/tree/v2.0) for v2.0